Solar export limits in Perth: why Western Power caps what you can export

 How the export limit is enforced

-Modern grid-tied inverters have export-limiting functionality built in — they can receive a signal (via the monitoring system or a directly-wired input) and automatically throttle generation when the export limit would be exceeded.
+Modern grid-tied inverters have export-limiting functionality built in.
+They can receive a signal (via the monitoring system or a directly-wired input) and automatically throttle generation when the export limit would be exceeded.

 Does the export limit affect DEBS payments?